-If you claim and are entitled to a grant, we will pay a full year's grant once we have dealt with your claim, if your child is in Year 7 or 10.
+If you get a grant, we will pay a full year's amount once we have dealt with your claim, if your child is in Year 7 or 10.
 If you are already claiming from us, we will pay your grant during the school summer holidays before your child starts Year 7 or Year 10.

 Who can get free school meals and secondary-school clothing grants?